History of ADHD Treatment Options

 ADHD or attention deficit hyperactivity disorder is a condition that affects approximately 11 to 20 million adults and children in America today.
 While the numbers are steadily rising, the reasons behind these staggering statistics are yet unknown.
-Although many believe that ADHD is a newly discovered disorder, knowledge of it has been around since the late 1700s, but it was not labeled as such until the early 1900s.
+Although many believe that ADHD is a newly discovered disorder, knowledge of it has been around since the late 1700s.
+This condition was unlabeled until the early 1900s.
 Throughout history, the symptoms of this disorder have been called several things, including “the fidgets.”

 In 1936 the first medication to treat ADHD was approved by the FDA.
 Until 1955, when Methylphenidate, a stimulate, was released, Benzedrine was the only medication for this disorder.
-Unfortunately, not all patients can use stimulant medications, making the only treatments inaccessible until the late 1990s and early 2000s when newer drugs were developed.
+Unfortunately, not all patients can use stimulant medications, making the only treatments inaccessible until the late 1990s and early 2000s when scientists and professionals developed newer drugs.

-ADHD is a condition that is characterized by inattention, impulsivity, and hyperactivity.
-Despite a considerable amount of research that is conducted each year, the cause of ADHD is not known though researchers believe that several factors including environmental toxins, brain injury, or alcohol and drug use during pregnancy may be contributing factors.
+ADHD is a condition characterized by inattention, impulsivity, and hyperactivity.
+Despite a considerable amount of research conducted each year, the exact cause of ADHD is still unknown.
+However, researchers believe that several factors, including environmental toxins, brain injury, or alcohol and drug use during pregnancy, may be contributing factors.

-Symptoms of ADHD include the inability to concentrate or focus on one task at a time, excessive talkativeness, inability to wait on others, disorganization, lack of patience, and difficulty following directions as well as several others.
+Symptoms of ADHD include the inability to concentrate or focus on one task at a time.
+Moreover, they exhibit behaviors such as excessive talkativeness, inability to wait on others, disorganization, lack of patience, and difficulty following directions.

 Most patients are treated with both medications and behavioral modification therapy.
-During therapy, patients are shown effective techniques and alternative behaviors that will help them cope with their disorder.
-Counselors typically also help the patients work through any emotional problems that steam from being diagnosed as well.
+During therapy, therapists suggest patients effective techniques and alternative behaviors to help them cope with their disorder.
+Counselors typically also help the patients work through any emotional problems that stem from being diagnosed as well.

 Pharmaceutical treatments are typically one of two forms, stimulant or non-stimulant medications.
-Both types of medicines are effective in treating ADHD, although stimulants seem to be better at controlling the symptoms than non-stimulants.
+Both types of medicines effectively treat ADHD, although stimulants seem to be better at controlling the symptoms than non-stimulants.
 Unfortunately, not everyone is a candidate for stimulant therapy because of other health conditions such as high blood pressure or heart disease.
-Non-stimulant medications are often longer lasting than stimulant medications and can be useful for 24 hours, whereas stimulants might be effective for a short time then wear off quickly.
+Non-stimulant medications are often longer-lasting than stimulant medications and can be useful for 24 hours, whereas stimulants might work for a short time and then wear off quickly.

-Patients are often put on low dose stimulant medications by their physician first; then, the levels are titrated to the optimal dosage.
+Physician first put their patients on low-dose stimulant medication.
+After that, the doctor titrates the levels to the optimal dosage.
 Because stimulants can be addictive, doctors will want to monitor your progress, so periodic visits to the clinic are necessary.

 Some of the most popular ADHD medications are: